Infrastructure

 WHAT IS IT

-The priority project selection process is a biennial mechanism defined by the adapted TEN-E Regulation (EU) 2022/869, through which the Energy Community identifies Projects of Energy Community Interest (PECIs)—infrastructure projects that meet specific criteria for regional energy security, market integration, and sustainability.
-Projects are proposed, evaluated by two technical subgroups (electricity and gases), the process results in a prioritised list adopted by the Energy Community Ministerial Council, which formally adopted the adapted regulation in 2023.
+The adapted TEN-E Regulation (EU) 2022/869 defines a mechanism for a biannual priority project selection process through which the Energy Community identifies Projects of Energy Community Interest (PECIs)—infrastructure projects that meet specific criteria for regional energy security, market integration, and sustainability.
+Projects are proposed, evaluated by two technical subgroups (electricity and gases), and the process results in a prioritised list adopted by the Energy Community Ministerial Council, which formally adopted the adapted regulation in 2023.

 WHY IT MATTERS